Most agents almost work.

 Sign in with GitHub.
 Pick the repository the agent lives in.
 Agent Etna reads the code: which model the agent calls, which tools it has, what its system prompt says it should do.
 There is no setup wizard because the work the wizard would do is already done.

-You do not have to write the tests.
+You do not have to write anything down.

-The system prompt is a description of the agent's job.
-Agent Etna treats it as a specification and generates the test conversations that exercise it — refusals, edge cases, the inputs the agent is supposed to handle and the ones it is supposed to push back on.
-The output is a count of what passed, what failed, and the actual conversation in each case.
-You do not need to know what an "eval" is to read it.
+Your system prompt already describes the agent's job.
+Agent Etna reads it as a specification and puts the agent through the situations that job implies — refusals, edge cases, the requests it should handle and the ones it should push back on.
+What comes back is plain: how the agent behaved, and the actual conversation in each case.
+You do not need a technical background to read it.

 Warnings in sentences.

 When the agent's behaviour drifts, the warning is not a stack trace.
 It is a sentence: "Your agent used to refuse risky requests.
 Now it tries to help.
-Here is the conversation that broke it."
-The proposed fix sits next to the warning, ready for you to read.
+Here is the conversation where its behaviour shifted."
+The proposed change sits next to the warning, ready for you to read.

 Nothing reaches your live agent without you.